d-liya/dont/React-useEffect-dependency-1.md

-# We shouldn't but conditions inside the dependency array of useEffect
+# We shouldn't put conditions inside the dependency array of useEffect

 ```
 useEffect(() => {